JUMP TO: About | Mission | Team | Get Involved | Funding Opportunities | Resources | Learn More | Stay Updated

 What Is the Critical Materials Collaborative?

-The Critical Materials Collaborative (CMC) is a mode of connection created by the U.S. Department of Energy (DOE) to improve and increase communication and coordination among DOE, government agencies, and stakeholders working on critical materials projects.
+The Critical Materials Collaborative (CMC) was authorized by Congress and created by the U.S. Department of Energy (DOE).
+It serves as the connective tissue within DOE, among government agencies, and key non-government stakeholders to improve and increase communication and coordination on domestic critical materials research and technology development.

 Mission

-To accelerate DOE’s critical materials applied research, development, and demonstration (RD&D) and achieve domestic energy manufacturing and national security goals by:
+To accelerate DOE’s critical materials research, development, demonstration, and deployment (RDD&D) to achieve domestic energy manufacturing, technology, and national security goals by:

-Training the critical materials leaders and workforce across multiple sectors.
+Training critical materials leaders and the broader CMM workforce across multiple sectors.

 Team

-Currently, the CMC is made up of several sponsoring program offices and technology offices across the DOE and RD&D awardees funded through CMC-coordinated opportunities but will expand soon to include offices across the federal government.
+Currently, the CMC is comprised of several offices across the DOE and RDD&D awardees funded through CMC-coordinated opportunities and is expanding to include offices across the federal government.

-The CMC also partners with the Critical Materials Innovation Hub, which plays a central role in the CMC as an innovation engine—a convener for shared ideas, best practices, and early-stage science and technology solutions.
+The CMC also partners with the Critical Materials Innovation Hub, which plays a central role in the CMC as an innovation engine—a force multiplier for shared ideas, best practices, and early-stage science and technology solutions.

-- The Office of Energy Efficiency and Renewable Energy
+- The Office of Critical Minerals and Energy Innovation

-- The Office of Fossil Energy and Carbon Management
+- The Office of Hydrocarbons and Geothermal Energy

-- The Office of Manufacturing and Energy Supply Chains.
+- Within the Office of Critical Minerals and Energy Innovation:

 - Office of Electricity